-Copper (Cu) is expected to remain to be the preferred solution for the interconnect metal, at least until 2021.
-On the other hand, due to limits of electromigration, the local interconnect (medium-of-line (MOL)), M1, and Mx levels will embed non-Cu solutions such as Cobalt (Co), particularly for the via, due to its better integration window to fill the narrow trenches on top of the EM performance.
-As the non-Cu materials, two directions are proposed.
-One is the usage of the metals with less size effect e.g., silicides and the other is the introduction of materials that have different conductance mechanism e.g., carbon and collective excitations.
-The latter materials are still in R&D phase to implement to the semiconductor.
+Copper (Cu) is expected to remain to be the preferred solution for the interconnect metal, at least until 2025 while non-Cu solutions (e.g. Co and Ru) are expected to be used for the local interconnect (M0).
+On the other hand, due to limits of electromigration, the local interconnect (middle-of-line (MOL)), M1, and Mx levels will embed non-Cu solutions such as Cobalt (Co), particularly for the via, due to its better integration window to fill the narrow trenches on top of the EM performance as well as its lower resistance compared to Cu at scaled dimensions.
 Although a resistivity increase due to electron scattering in Cu or higher bulk resistivity in non-Cu solutions (e.g., Co) are already apparent, a hierarchical wiring approach such as scaling of line length along with that of the width still can overcome the problem.